Timestamp capture

 Each timestamp is assembled from two 32-bit FIFO words into a 64-bit counter value.

 The timeout-based read functions poll until two FIFO words are available, then reconstruct the full 64-bit timestamp.
 This is why the timeout is applied to a complete event record rather than to a single 32-bit transfer.
+By default they also fail if the relevant timestamp overflow latch is set; callers that are intentionally stress-testing fast sources can opt out and keep draining received samples.

 The constructor clears both FIFOs on startup, which helps avoid stale samples after reset or reconfiguration.
+User-facing timestamp sessions select the requested PPS and sigA routes before clearing capture state again, so mux-switch artifacts are drained before the first sample is reported.

 The main user-facing command implementations live in c++/pptool_measurement.cc (ppts and ppgpsdo).